nexpy/nexpy/doc/source/pythongui.rst

     open windows are listed in the Window menu, along with their labels ('Main', 'Figure 1', 'Figure 2', *etc*.).
 These are used to switch the focus for subsequent plots.

+**Equalize Plot Sizes**
+    All plot windows are resized to match the main window.

 **Main, Figure 1, Figure 2...**
     These menu items set the selected plotting window to be active.
 As